wenzowski/vim-config/README.md

 Plugins and configuration provide most of the functionality of the pivotal vim config.
 Below is a broad overview of the included plugins and what they do.
-Each plugin is linked to its documentation page, when readng the docs keep in mind that this config has comma mapped as the leader key:
+Each plugin is linked to its documentation page.
+When reading the docs, keep in mind that this config has comma mapped as the leader key.

 ## Ruby / Rails
 * [vim-rails](https://github.com/tpope/vim-rails) lets `gf` and `:Rextract` work on partials, highlights Rails functions.